safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 ## Sign In to an Ethereum Account

-Once the instance is created, you can call the `signIn()` method to start the authentication process showing the web3Auth modal in case you use the `Web3AuthAdapter`.
+Once your Auth Kit instance is created, call `signIn()` to start the authentication process.

-While you sign in with the same email or social account, the same Ethereum address will be returned.
+When you sign in with the same social account, the same Ethereum address will be returned.

+Note: When using Web3Auth, if you sign in with email and then "Sign in with Google", a different Ethereum address might be returned, even if you use the same email address for both login providers.

 ```typescript
 // The signIn method will return the user's Ethereum address